jacek99/maven-python-mojos/maven-python-mojos/maven-bdd-plugin/README.rst

   **mvn integration-test**

-and it would deploy your Java app to your container and then run integration tests against it that are written in BDD tools, such as Cucumber, Freshen or Lettuce
+and it would deploy your Java app to your container and then run integration tests against it that are written in BDD tools, such as Freshen or Lettuce.

 How is this different than regular JUnit tests?
 -----------------------------------------------